CopernicaMarketingSoftware/Documentation/Publisher/en/rest-put-collection-unsubscribe.md

-# REST API: setting unsubscribe behaviour for a collection
+# REST API: PUT collection unsubscribe

 For every collection you may also set the unsubscribe settings separately.
 When Copernica’s servers receive an unsubscription the unsubscribe behaviour determines what happens with the profile: should it be edited or removed?